kanpov/archivedwebsite/_posts/2022-05-08-new-beginnings.markdown

     - The preparations for WorldSkills (more on that in an article coming soon) exhausted my time and energy
     - The technique I used was horribly inefficient, requiring me to spend about an hour every day writing up a long rant
     - It started seeming pointless to me, because I was unable to share my hours of work with anyone else
-- Since then, more than 1.5 months have passed and the distraction (WorldSkills) has gone away, so I decided to come back to consistent journaling
+- Since then, more than 1.5 months have passed and the distraction has gone away, so I decided to come back to consistent journaling
 - But, I decided to make some major changes:
   - Instead of trying to pump out a post every day, I decided to starting making posts every week on Sunday
   - The purpose of the posts had to shift to just be a method of capturing information, not a productivity app
-  - For productivity, I returned to the trusty old [Trello](https://trello.com) app, allowing me to effectively summarize my boards into a post with more detail
+  - For productivity, I returned to the [Trello](https://trello.com) app, allowing me to effectively summarize my boards into a post with more detail
 - Then there was the choice of software to empower the journaling process:
   - I used to use [Obsidian](https://obsidian.md), but I recently dropped it for [Anki](https://apps.ankiweb.net) flashcards